 - We may not tell you before we make this change, but we send you information about the specific change we made once it happens. - You or your provider can ask for an "exception" from these changes.
 We send you a notice with the steps you can take to ask for an exception.
 Refer to Chapter 9 of your Member Handbook for more information on exceptions. - A drug is taken off the market.
-If the Food and Drug Administration (FDA) says a drug you are taking is not safe or the drug's manufacturer takes a drug off the market, we take it off our Drug List.
-If you are taking the drug, we tell you.
+If the FDA says a drug you are taking is not safe or the drug's manufacturer takes a drug off the market, we take it off our Drug List.

 If you get one of these letters, please speak with your doctor to find a different drug that is safe for you.